Bookkeeping and accounting - do the two terms sound synonymous to you?

 - When you need help with day-to-day financial tasks, such as invoicing, accounts payable, and accounts receivable.

-- When you need to reconcile your bank accounts and ensure that your financial records are up to date and accurate.
+- When you need someone to reconcile your bank accounts, ensure that your financial records are up-to-date and accurate.

 - When you need to generate financial statements, such as balance sheets and income statements.